-The cancellation of the Somerset Freeway in North Jersey in 1982, the proposed alignment for Interstate 95 between Lawrenceville and Metuchen, led to an extension of I-287 east from South Plainfield to the New Jersey Turnpike in Edison Township.
+The cancellation of the Somerset Freeway in North Jersey in 1982, the proposed alignment for Interstate 95 between Lawrenceville and Metuchen, resulted in an extension of I-287 east from South Plainfield to the New Jersey Turnpike in Edison Township.
 This segment was previously designated as Interstate 95.
-AASHTO approved the renumbering on June 26, 1985.
+The American Association of State Highway and Transportation Officials (AASHTO) approved the renumbering on June 26, 1985.

 The final project of the overall 14 mile reconstruction of I-95 between Bronx, New York and Port Chester was the “Last Mile” of the New England Thruway.
 Costing $135 million, a design-build contract was awarded for work in August 2018.
 Construction rebuilt the mainline of I-95 between milepost 14.1 and 15.0 with wider shoulders.
 Improvements at the exchange joining I-95/287 included replacement and realignment of the ramp joining I-287 east with I-95 north.
 The ramp from Midland Avenue to I-95 north was also realigned.5

 Exit 21 from I-95 south to I-287 west was expanded to two lanes.
 Additional improvements were also made along I-95 northbound at the Midland Avenue Interchange.
 Bridge work included a replacement of the Grace Church Street Bridge spanning I-95 at milepost 14.46 and rehabilitation of the Boston Post Road overpass, the Purchase Street overpass and I-95 over the Byram River.5 The overall project was completed by November 1, 2021.6